Butter vs Olive Oil: Which is Better? A Complete Comparison

 Even though it is considered a healthy addition to your diet, at 119 calories per tablespoon the calories can add up pretty fast.

-It’s easy to add multiple tablespoons of oil into a salad.
+It’s easy to add multiple tablespoons into a salad.
 Four tablespoons equal 476 calories added to the salad.
 Always be aware of the number of tablespoons added and try not to overdo it.

 Low Carb or Keto Diets